Part 5: Budgeting for a Cat (Global Costs with online Calculator) and What to Expect

 While cats are generally lower-maintenance than dogs, they still come with recurring costs and a few surprise expenses that every new pet parent should be prepared for.
 A little upfront planning can make a big difference in ensuring your cat gets the care and comfort they deserve, without catching you off guard.

 This post walks you through typical monthly costs, yearly health care, and what you might want to set aside for emergencies.
+As a bonus, you’ll also find our free online Pet Cost Calculator that will be helpful to use in your planning.

 Basic Monthly Budget